immortalx74/lovr-ui2d/README.md

 **How to use:**

 See `main.lua` for minimal and demo implementations.
-Bellow is the complete API documentation but some things will make more sense by examining the examples.
+Below is the complete API documentation but some things will make more sense by examining the examples.

 **Widgets:**